boyter/boyter.org/content/posts/sloc-cloc-code-performance.md

         process
 ```

-This seems counter intuitive at first because it introduces a loop in loop, but because each of the state loops would be very tight it would mean that the lopping code would be much shorter.
+This seems counter intuitive at first because it introduces a loop in loop, but because each of the state loops would be very tight it would mean that the looping code would be much shorter.
 In theory this increases the chance that the loops spend time faster CPU caches.
 It also has the added benefit of improving the visibility of the flame graph as each state loop can more easily be pulled out into another method.

 After implementing the flame graph looks like the below,